oshi/oshi/UPGRADING.md

 ## API Changes

-There is a new `VirtualMemory `class which is accessible with a getter from `GlobalMemory`.
-Methods associated with swap file usage were moved to this new class.

 Several changes in the API highlight which attributes do not change and which fetch dynamic information, as well as highlight operations with latency or expensive computations.
 In general the following rules are followed: